UWCS/stardust/content/events/t3/w8/bbq.md

 :round_pushpin:**https://maps.app.goo.gl/GNbpmkPrSX8pucpt8**

-If you are wanting to attend please fill in this form or have dietary requirements please fill out this form:
+If you are wanting to attend please fill out this form, so we have a rough idea how much food to get:

 :clipboard:**https://forms.gle/bKJnvW3NrMJEL6sUA**